samuel-lucas6/hchachacha/README.md

 # HChaChaCha
 HChaChaCha is a family of block ciphers built from [HChaCha20](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-xchacha#section-2.2) for use in the [PACT/comPACT](https://eprint.iacr.org/2024/1382) and [SC](https://eprint.iacr.org/2024/875) transforms for AEAD commitment.
 The motivation being that ChaCha20-Poly1305 users likely don't want to use AES for commitment.

+The naming structure is `HChaChaCha` followed by the block size in bits (e.g., `128`) and the first letter of the name of the underlying structure in lowercase (e.g., `f` for Feistel).

 > [!CAUTION]
 > These are experimental constructions that have not been peer reviewed.
 I have also not done a proper literature review.
 Therefore, they **MUST NOT** be used in production.